Dateline: Bogota, Colombia

 Do you need to speak the local language?
 Generally, no.

-If you have a good relationship with a good local attorney who has an international outlook and international clients, they will often be willing to help you work with other vendors for a rather reasonable price.
+Suppose you have a good relationship with a good local attorney who has an international outlook and international clients.
+In that case, they will often be willing to help you work with other vendors for a rather reasonable price.
 I have even had attorneys help with things like putting cabinets in my house in Tbilisi.
 They helped me negotiate and translate.

 Some of the vendors they connect you with will speak English.
 In that case, you can then work with the vendor directly.
 However, speaking English isn’t necessarily a required factor for success.

-Finally, I am often asked about real estate advice in regards to doing renovations on properties in foreign countries.
+Finally, I am often asked for real estate advice in regard to doing renovations on properties in foreign countries.
 If you don’t know anyone, it can be difficult to know who to trust.

 Again, capitalize on the local connections you do have.

 I also think you will be pleasantly surprised by the quality you will get from local contractors.
 I hired someone in Colombia to renovate my apartment.
-It’s probably the best renovations I’ve seen in my life.
-I got excellent details, amazing quality, and everything is really outstanding.
+It’s probably the best renovation I’ve seen in my life.
+I got excellent details, and amazing quality and everything is really outstanding.

 The person I hired doesn’t speak English fluently.
 We sometimes communicate directly with my basic Spanish, but sometimes we communicate through someone local who can translate.